The BEST art supplies for preschoolers plus The Artful Parent’s favorite art tools and craft materials to get started creating at home!

 These are great fun for painting.
 Also fun brushes, foam bottle cleaners, fly swatters, scrubbers, q-tips, matchbox cars, flowers, pine boughs, etc.

 Preschool is a great age to start introducing your child to hammering safely.
-We recommend using a wooden mallet to start and invite your child to hammer gulf tees into styrofoam.
-After graduating from this, kids might test out a kids hammer with the same materials.
-Then progress to hammering embroidery tacks or nails into wood.
+Start your child with a wooden mallet first and invite your child to hammer gulf tees into styrofoam.
+After graduating from this, kids may test out a kids hammer with the same materials and then progress to nails and wood.
 It’s empowering to teach kids to use real tools, with adult supervision of course.

 Pro tip: Eye protection is a must.
 This kids tool set comes with a set of goggles that are fully adjustable and stay put.